Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### Send data from a simulated device

+1. Open the file ~\digital-twins-samples\HandsOnLab\SimulatedClientGrindingSensor.js
+1. Find the line **const deviceConnectionString = ""** and update it with the device connection string created earlier.

+1. In the PowerShell window, navigate to the SimulatedClient folder in the repo and run the simulated client

     ```Azure CLI
-    az iot device simulate -d thermostat67 -n $dtname --data '{ "Temperature": 67.3 }' --msg-count 1
+    cd C:\Users\username\repos\digital-twins-samples\models\SimulatedClient
+    npm install
+    ./GrindingSensor.js
     ```

+1. The simulated device will begin sending data.

 ### Validate Azure Digital Twin is receiving data

-1. You can see the values in being updated in the Twin Thermostat67 by running the following command
+1. You can see the values in being updated in the Twin GrindingSensor by running the following command

     ```azurecli
-     az dt twin show -n $dtname --twin-id thermostat67
+     az dt twin show -n $dtname --twin-id GrindingSensor
     ```

 ## Configure Azure Digital Twin to route data to other environments

 ### Create Event Hubs

 1. Azure

     ```azurecli